tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Running
 `OpenToonz_1.2.exe` can now be run.
 Congratulations!

+## Debugging
+1. In the Solution Explorer, select the OpenToonz_1.2 project within the OpenToonz solution.
+2. In the Project menu, choose Set as StartUp Project.

 ## Creating the Files for the `srv` Folder
 OpenToonz utilizes the QuickTime SDK's `mov` and associated file formats.
 Since the QuickTime SDK only comes in 32-bit versions, the 32-bit file `t32bitsrv.exe` from the QuickTime SDK is used in both the 64-bit and 32-bit versions of OpenToonz.
 As a result, the following instructions apply to both the 32 and 64-bit versions of OpenToonz.